timeester3648/MultiEngine-UTL/docs/MACRO_PROFILER.md

 ## Why Recursion is a Rather Non-trivial Thing to Measure

-Let's imagine we have a recursive function `f()` that calls 2 instances of each other recursively.
+Let's imagine we have a recursive function `f()` that calls 2 instances of itself recursively.
 Let's limit recursion depth to **2** and define following variables:

 - $t$ —  time spent on a single recursion tail-call;
 - $T$ — total time spent inside the recursive function `f()`;